Basic Education High School No. 9 Mandalay

-Basic Education High School No. 9 Mandalay (အခြေခံ ပညာအထက်တန်းကျောင်း အမှတ် (၉) မန္တလေး; formerly, St. Peter's High School and State High School No. 9 Mandalay, commonly known as St. Peter's, SHS 9 Mandalay and BEHS 9 Mandalay (အထက (၉) မန္တလေး), is a public high school in downtown Mandalay, Myanmar.
+Basic Education High School No. 9 Mandalay (အခြေခံ ပညာအထက်တန်းကျောင်း အမှတ် (၉) မန္တလေး; formerly, St. Peter's High School and State High School No. 9 Mandalay, commonly known as St. Peter's, SHS 9 Mandalay and BEHS 9 Mandalay (အထက (၉) မန္တလေး), is a public secondary school located in downtown Mandalay, Myanmar.
+Founded in 1897 during the British colonial period, the school was long known as St. Peter's English High School and operated as a Roman Catholic parochial institution administered by the De La Salle Brothers.

-Known during the British colonial days and parliamentary days of Burma as St. Peter's English High School, the Roman Catholic parochial school was the top school of choice for the children of the elite from Mandalay and Upper Burma.
-Many of the country's who's who in those days were alumni of St. Peter's.
-Many professionals and top-level leaders of Aung San Suu Kyi's government from Mandalay are also alumni of St. Peter's.

 History

 St. Peter's High School (1897–1965)

-The school was founded as St. Peter's High School by the De La Salle Brothers, a Roman Catholic order on 1 May 1897.
+St. Peter's High School was founded on 1 May 1897 by the De La Salle Brothers, a Roman Catholic teaching order.
 It was the first La Sallian high school founded in Upper Burma, and the third in the whole Burma after St. Patrick's in Mawlamyine and St. Paul's in Rangoon.

 St. Peter's High School was started teaching over 80 students.
 In 1924, there were 11 teachers and 350 students, including 130 resident students.

 Brother Director John managed the school for 18 years until he moved to St. Paul's in 1915.
 The swimming pool was constructed during his administration.
 Brother Clementian served as Brother Director from 1933 to 1948 for the first time, and from 1950 to 1956 for the second time.
 In 1952, Primary School was opened at the two-storey hall (now Nyana Hall) on the left side of the east gate.
 In 1955, a new Chapel and Study Hall were extended at the three-storey building.
 In 1957, during the administration of Brother Director Peter, a single-storeyed Kindergarten Hall was built on the southern campus of the school.
 It was reconstructed as a two-storey building (now Thiha Hall) in 1962–1963.

 Since it was opened, the school accepted boys only for some time.

 The all-boys school was among the few early schools that educated the children of the country's British officers, the Anglo-Burmese, the Anglo-Indians and the wealthy Burmese.
 The language of instruction was mainly English in the early days, and bi-lingual for some classes in the later days.
 There were also some Hebrew classes for the Jewish.

 State High School No. 9 Mandalay (1965-1983)

-General Ne Win's military government nationalized the school in April 1965, and changed the name to State High School No. 9 Mandalay (SHS 9 Mandalay).
-The primary language of instruction became Burmese.
-The school, which used to have a "Roll of Honour" for its outstanding students, steadily lost significance, partly due to the new requirement to attend nearby schools as much as possible.
+In April 1965, the military government under Ne Win nationalized the school as part of a nationwide education reform.
+The institution was renamed State High School No. 9 Mandalay, and Burmese became the primary language of instruction.
+Following nationalization, the school’s role and prestige declined relative to its pre-1965 status, in part due to zoning policies requiring students to attend nearby schools.

+Extracurricular activities

+Sports

+The school maintains facilities for football, basketball, badminton, table tennis, volleyball, cricket, and chinlone.

+Clubs and activities

+Academic and extracurricular clubs operate according to the annual academic calendar.
+Activities include arts, music, physical training, moral education, and life-skills programs.